‘Essential ingredient’ for halting corruption in Peru? Common good.

 Why We Wrote This

-Despite facing multiple political and democratic crises over the past few decades, Peruvians are honing in on what they see as a root cause in need of repair: corruption.
+Despite facing multiple political and democratic crises over the past few decades, Peruvians are homing in on what they see as a root cause in need of repair: corruption.

 Nearly 90% of Peruvians believe that between half and all of their political leaders are involved in corruption, according to a 2021 AmericasBarometer survey conducted by the Latin American Public Opinion Project at Vanderbilt University.
 And they consider corruption the country’s second-most important problem negatively impacting people’s lives, surpassed only by public security.